History of the Thai armed forces before 1852: Navy

 The naval arm of the army consisted mainly of river-faring war boats.
 Its primary missions were to control the Chao Phraya River, and to protect the ships carrying the army to the front.
 The major war boats carried up to 30 musketeers and were armed with 6- or 12-pounder cannon.
 By the mid-18th century, the navy had acquired a few seafaring ships, manned by European and foreign sailors.

+Naval battle of King Petracha's army against defiant governor in Nakhon Si Thammarat in 1691.